Personal-Inc/ang-personal-seed/README.md

 __Why not just use Yeoman's Generators?__

 First, this Gruntfile can totally be used in Yeoman generators, but is sufficiently general for projects that decide not to use Yeoman.
-To actually answer the question, I need a polyglot Gruntfile.

 __Why not just use brunch?__